 The Flixbus refund/cancellation policy is actually really chill, which is a huge bonus of booking with them.
 Back in the good old days, cancellations were totally free, which made it a spontaneous student traveller’s dream.

-These days, the fee is only a euro, and it’s going up now to a maximum of 5 euros if you cancel within three days of departure.
-While it’s not free like it used to be, the fee is still small enough that it’s not a huge deal.
+These days, cancelling is free if you do so over 30 days in advance, otherwise it’s a cost ranging form 1-5 euros.
+While it’s not always free like it used to be, the fee is still small enough that it’s not a huge deal.